httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

   information if the host was previously noted as a Known Expect-CT Host, and MUST NOT note this host as a Known Expect-CT Host if it is not already noted.

-If the connection does not comply with the UA's CT Policy (i.e. is not CT-qualified), then the UA MUST NOT note this host as a Known Expect-CT Host.
+If the connection does not comply with the UA's CT Policy (i.e., is not CT-qualified), then the UA MUST NOT note this host as a Known Expect-CT Host.

-If the header field includes a `report-uri` directive, and the connection does not comply with the UA's CT Policy (i.e. the connection is not CT-qualified), and the UA has not already sent an Expect-CT report for this connection, then the UA SHOULD send a report to the specified `report-uri` as specified in
+If the header field includes a `report-uri` directive, and the connection does not comply with the UA's CT Policy (i.e., the connection is not CT-qualified), and the UA has not already sent an Expect-CT report for this connection, then the UA SHOULD send a report to the specified `report-uri` as specified in
 {{reporting-expect-ct-failure}}.